pinkpong111/governance-rules-theory/README.md

 ```

 All three conditions must be verified before handover proceeds.
 Premature handover before stabilization is confirmed violates the Expansion Principle from Network Architecture Theory.

+> **AI-designed seeds remain bounded by invariant global principles defined at the highest layer.** Handover transfers design authority, not foundational constraint.

 ### 8.4 Why Handover Is Necessary